Error

 We devised the world's first prototype Ropax Fast Ferry with a dual engine, also capable of running on Liquefied Natural Gas.

-We further reduced our consumption
+We further minimised our consumption.

 We innovated with new ventilation systems